-The collected data was analyzed through the applications of Statistical Package for Social Sciences (SPSS) and Analysis of Moment Structures (AMOS) version 26.0 for the IBM Windows.
-We applied the related tests to conclude the findings and ensure good results.
+The collected data was analysed through the applications of Statistical Package for Social Sciences (SPSS) and Analysis of Moment Structures (AMOS) version 26.0 for the IBM Windows.
+We applied the related test to conclude the findings.
+The relevant tests were conducted to ensure good results.